dimitri-nicolo/calico/v2.3/usage/federation/aws.md

 ## Overview

 This section gives a brief overview of a example AWS cluster peered with an on-premise cluster running on physical hardware.
-Both clusters are running {{site.prodname}}.
+Both clusters are running {{site.tseeprodname}}.
 The clusters have federated identity configured, with each cluster referencing the other using the Remote Cluster Configuration resource.
 See [Configuring access to remote clusters](./configure-rcc) for more details.